fico-xpress/mosel/moseltesting/readme.txt

 	variable will be defined only for the corresponding system.
-	When environment variables are defined, the Mosel instance is systematically restarted and terminated at the end of the run (independantly of the tags 'restart' and 'newinst').
+	When environment variables are defined, the Mosel instance is systematically restarted and terminated at the end of the run (independently of the tags 'restart' and 'newinst').

 Usage examples
 --------------